tomkis/redux-boilerplate/README.md

 ## Unit tests

-You can run tests by running `npm test` or develop them in watch mode by running `npm test:watch`.
+You can run tests by running `npm test` or develop them in watch mode by running `npm run test:watch`.
 Unit tests are shared across client and server.

 ## List of dependencies